kkonopko/kkonopko.github.io/_posts/2020-03-18-taking-advantage-of-fde.md

 I took even a step further, and gave up on any bootloader and instead boot Linux directly from UEFI, thanks to the UEFI stub.
 These days I'm using Arch Linux which by default provides Linux kernels with UEFI stub enabled, so that's even easier.
-With the EFI partition mounted as `/boot` it also becomes transparent for the system updates when it comes to upgrade the Linux kernel.
+With the EFI partition mounted as `/boot`, it also becomes transparent for the system updates when it comes to upgrading the Linux kernel.

 ## Installing Arch Linux